 All the more reason you need to be using a moisturizer that will repair damage done to the moisture barrier and acid mantle.
 (More about this in the next section.)

-If you’re deeply concerned about the side effects of benzoyl peroxide, make sure to check out my article on how to reduce its irritation.
+However, if you’re deeply concerned about the side effects of benzoyl peroxide, make sure to check out my article on how to reduce its irritation.
 There are some awesome tips in there!

 All in all, I think the Acne.org Treatment is solid as hell and probably the best benzoyl peroxide available today.